Last updated: May 6, 2026

 - Old web addresses: many seniors still find yes.state.nm.us in older forms.
 The current portal is YES.NM.GOV.

-- Unreadable document uploads: dark photos, cut-off pages, and blurry receipts can stall a case even when the upload technically went through.
+- Unreadable document uploads: dark photos, cut-off pages, and blurry receipts can stall a case even when the upload went through.

 - Name mismatches: if the portal account uses a nickname but the case uses the legal name, linking may not go smoothly.